Kara Del Toro’s Cleavage Bursts Out Of Tight White Dress

 “Those hips smoking,” one fan said.

 “Exquisite!
 Magnificent!
-Gorgeous!” another follower commented.
+Gorgeous!” a second follower commented.

-Another fan simple said “you are so stunning.”
+A third fan simply said “you are so stunning.”

 Del Toro kept the caption of the post simple, and tagged the brand Oh Polly, who designed the figure-hugging dress she wore in the shot.
 She didn’t reference her location in the caption or include a geotag, but many fans assumed she was abroad.

 Del Toro has had a packed schedule this summer, and has travelled all around the world to destinations like Italy and Mexico to shoot photos for various campaigns.
-The one thing every trip seems to have in common is that she finds time to take a few selfies in skimpy outfits that showcase her flawless physique.
+No matter how busy her schedule is, however, she always manages to find the time to take a few selfies in skimpy outfits that showcase her flawless physique.

-Whether Del Toro is wearing an itty bitty bikini or a cocktail dress, she makes sure that the outfits she selects are flattering to her figure, and show off all the assets she wants to show off.
+Whether Del Toro is wearing an itty bitty bikini or a cocktail dress, she makes sure that the outfits she selects are flattering to her figure, and show off all the assets she wants to.

-Sometimes, she feels best in nothing at all.
+Sometimes, though, she feels best in nothing at all.
 A little under a week ago, Del Toro shared another snap taken when she was spending time in Mexico.
 She posed on an orange daybed outdoors with a huge hat on, and nothing else at all.
 The reason she gave in the caption for sharing the nude photo is that she posed in her birthday suit, and shared the shot on her actual birthday.